Bonzai-Dev/flappy-term/README.md

 What is this?
 Well Flappy Term is a remake of the famous game flappy bird in the terminal, made in TypeScript.

+## Known issues
+The app is known to not work with the windows terminal when you ssh into a linux machine.
+Use another ssh client if needed.

 ## Controls

 Space and up arrow to jump